ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 If necessary ensure you have set up a regular task to clear out any stale OMERO.web session files as described in :ref:`omero_web_maintenance`.

-OMERO.web migrating from Apache to Nginx
+OMERO.web migrating from Apache to NGINX
 """"""""""""""""""""""""""""""""""""""""

 Support for Apache and mod_wsgi deployment was deprecated